Loading...

 Instructor Bio

-Andrea Lambert is currently lending her skills as a trainer and consultant as a member of the 3PR staff.
+Andrea Lambert is currently lending her skills as Senior Call Report Consultant and member of the 3PR staff.
 Andrea has over 20 years of banking experience with a broad range of financial and operational skills.
 She began her banking career as a part-time teller and bookkeeper as she completed her B.S. in Finance from Illinois State University.
 In 2005, she started a seven-year career with the Office of the Comptroller of the Currency as an associate national bank examiner, becoming familiar with rules and regulations, best practices, and success strategies as they relate to the call report process and the banking industry as a whole.
 In 2012, Andrea filled the cashier position at a local community bank.
 During the ten years she worked there, she was responsible for ensuring the accuracy of various operational components of the bank, with a focus on call report preparation.

 Continuing Education Credit Information